 Calculating Pain and Suffering

 Since there is no obvious calculable amount that corresponds to pain and suffering, these types of damages are considered non-economic damages.
 In Nevada, no definite method of calculating pain and suffering damages is prescribed by law.
 Instead, Nevada law requires courts to exercise calm and reasonable judgment when calculating pain and suffering damages.
+Since such damages are difficult to calculate, juries and judges weigh several factors, including:

 - Whether the injured party’s daily routine must be limited or altered